 Then take the completed application form to an Australia Post office along with:

-- a completed interactive security clearance application form (if your internet browser won't open this form print out this static version) or your current security clearance and a copy of it (or UHL)
+- a completed interactive security clearance application form or your current security clearance and a copy of it (or UHL)

 - a completed criminal history check form if you do not hold a current security clearance (or UHL).